Hardy inequality and the construction of infinitesimal operators with non-basis family of eigenvectors: Introduction

-The main goal of our work is to show that the assumption~(\ref{2}) in Theorem~\ref{Remarkable result} is obligatory, i.e. if we refuse this assumption or only weaken it, the statement of the Theorem~\ref{Remarkable result} becomes false.
-The case when $\{\lambda_n\}_{n=1}^{\infty}$ can be decomposed into $K$ sets, with every set satisfying~(\ref{2}), was affected in~\cite{Zwart}.
-That's why in Theorem~\ref{not-basis-ln} we consider the case when $\{\lambda_n\}_{n=1}^{\infty}$ do not satisfy~(\ref{2}) and, moreover, cannot be decomposed into $K$ sets, with every set satisfying~(\ref{2}), and present the construction of the generator of the $C_0$-group with eigenvalues $\{\lambda_n\}_{n=1}^{\infty}$ and complete minimal non-basis family of eigenvectors.
-It must be emphasized that the famous Hardy inequality~(\ref{1}) (for $p=2$) plays a crucial role in the proof of Theorem~\ref{not-basis-ln}.
+The main goal of our work is to show that the assumption~(\ref{2}) in Theorem~\ref{Remarkable result} is essential, i.e. if we omit this assumption or even weaken it, the statement of Theorem~\ref{Remarkable result} becomes false.
+The case when $\{\lambda_n\}_{n=1}^{\infty}$ can be decomposed into $K$ sets, with every set satisfying~(\ref{2}), was considered in~\cite{Zwart}.
+So we consider the case when $\{\lambda_n\}_{n=1}^{\infty}$ does not satisfy~(\ref{2}) and, moreover, cannot be decomposed into $K$ sets, with every set satisfying~(\ref{2}).
+We present the construction of the generator $A$ of the $C_0$-group with eigenvalues $\{\lambda_n\}_{n=1}^{\infty}$ and complete minimal non-basis family of eigenvectors (Theorem~\ref{not-basis-ln}).
+It must be emphasized that the application of the discrete Hardy inequality~(\ref{1}) (for $p=2$) is crucial in our approach.